bdefore/protondb-i18n/README.md

 ProtonDB loads its text using [react-i18next](https://github.com/i18next/react-i18next) (version 10) resource bundles in JSON.

 Each language, as represented by their 'xx-XX' [BCP-47 language tag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl), lives within `locales`.
-Within each locale's directory are two files:
+Within each locale's directory are the following files:

+- `protondb-content.json` *(translations for content around the site)
+- `proton-report.json` *(translations for the reporting flow specific to Proton)*
-- `contribute.json` *(translations for the reporting flow)*
+- `questionnaire.json` *(translations for generic items in the reporting flow)
-- `translation.json` *(everything else)*
+- `general.json` *(everything else)*

 #### Prerequisites